codernayeem/auto-guest-change/README.md

 1. **Automated Password Update**:
    - Generates a secure passkey using SHA-256 hashing.
+   - Adjustable passkey length and character set.
+   - Alternate character styles for simplicity.
    - Logs into the router's admin panel and updates the guest network password.

-2. **Customizable Passkey Configuration**:
-   - Adjustable passkey length and character set.
-   - Alternate character styles for added security.
+   - Uses Selenium's headless mode for smooth automation without GUI.

 3. **Flask Server for Password Management**:
-   - Saves the new passkey securely.
+   - Saves the new passkey in the server.
    - Provides endpoints to retrieve and update the passkey.

-4. **Headless Operation**:
-   - Uses Selenium's headless mode for smooth automation without GUI.
+   - Homepage with autorefresh to show the latest password.
+   - You can host it anywhere.

 ## Installation